alikariminik/Fun-n-Games-MSP4/README.md

 - At times, the All Products page can load quite slowly due to the number of items being rendered on it.
 I explored paginating this view but in doing so, this broke other features such as as sorting and filtering so this was scrapped.
 Had I been aware of these performance issues in the live project, I would certainly have incorporated pagination into my project earlier on.

 ### Fixed Bugs
 - Following feedback from CodeInstitute post initial submission, it was highlighted to me that the Account Registration was not working that trying to create a new account on the site results in a 500 server error.
 I run my development server and began trying to identify the issue.
 It was clear very quickly what was causing this.
-In settings.py, I had tried to remain PEP-8 compliant by ensuring that lines were no longer than 79 Characters.
-Whilst attempting to do so, I mistakenly used a '\' to break the allauth password validation instead of wrapping the line in parenthesis.
+On line 158 in settings.py, I had tried to remain PEP-8 compliant by ensuring that lines were no longer than 79 Characters.
+Whilst attempting to do so, I mistakenly used a '\' to break up the line length.
+This inadvertently broke the allauth password validation which fundamentally broke the entire allauth functionality except for logging into previously existing accounts.
+This was fixed by wrapping the Value for this line in parenthesis.
+Following implementation of this fix, as well as minor changes to UX (editing of z-index for "Shop our Sale!" on home page), the User Stories and validator testing were re-tested again.

 Was:
 'django.contrib.auth.password_validation. \